 Inorganic simply means not originating from living organisms.
 It’s the opposite of “organicThe word “organic” has two main meanings related to living organisms and the natural world.
-Here’s a breakdown of its definition, origin, and how it applies to food and health: Etymology and Origin: • Origin: The word “organic” stems from… Read More,” which refers to things that come from plants or animals.
-While inorganic substances might not be directly involved in metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More, they play essential roles in keeping your body’s chemistry balanced, which can indirectly support healthy metabolic function.
+Here’s a breakdown of its definition, origin, and how it applies to food and health: Etymology and Origin: • Origin: The word “organic” stems from the ancient Greek word “organon” (ὄργανον) meaning “instrument, tool, or… Read More,” which refers to things that come from plants or animals.
+While inorganic substances might not be directly involved in metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More, they play essential roles in keeping your body’s chemistry balanced, which can indirectly support healthy metabolic function.

 - Synonyms: Well-documented synonyms for inorganic include: